zackhanni/soundslikesoma/_services/01-recording-studios.md

 ## Studio B

-$40/hour (discounts on 3+ hours and 10 hour blocks)

-Our second studio boasts a larger seating area which may be more comfortable for groups, larger podcasts, and live events.
+<a href="/services/10-gearlist" target="Gear List">Gear List</a>

+$40/hour

+Studio B is an intimate recording space with a strong red glow throughout.
+This private studio is also a sound treated, rentable space for producers which indludes its own bathroom and 10'' speakers that BUMP when you need them to.

-Your session will be run by engineer Gage, who is ready to track and mix your song for radio and all digital streaming platforms.
+Sessions booked with an engineer will be run by engineer Gage, the studio manager, who is ready to track and mix your song for radio and all digital streaming platforms.

 **_If you're recording on a budget, start off in Studio B, then move to Studio A to get a finalized mix and professional master._**